Site icon Our Breathing Planet

 Mount Vesuvius Physical Description

-The breathtaking Mount Vesuvius immediately captures the attention of all those who visit the volcanic site.
+The breathtaking Mount Vesuvius immediately captures the attention of all those lucky enough to visit the volcanic site.
 It does so partly because of the knowledge of its history, to be certain.
-Yet it also impresses most visitors due to its sheer physical dimensions as well.
+Yet the wonder also typically impresses most visitors due to its sheer physical dimensions as well.

-The mountain as it exists today is what’s known by experts as a humpbacked peak.
-This primarily consists of a large cone, circled by a steep rim.
-This rim’s part of the summit caldera of the volcano.
+The mountain as it exists today qualifies as what’s known by experts as a humpbacked peak.
+This primarily consists of a large cone, circled by a very steep rim.
+This rim in turn forms part of the summit caldera of the volcano.
 Once much higher, an earlier eruption lowered this significantly.

-The cone of Mount Vesuvius itself also shows an additional feature that distinguishes it.
+The cone of the captivating Mount Vesuvius itself also shows an extra feature that distinguishes it.
 At roughly 1,968 ft (600 m) up its slope, a large, semi-circular ridge appears.
-Known as Mount Somma, itself, this girdles the cone on the northern side, and rises to 3,714 ft (1,132 m).
+Known as Mount Somma, itself, this feature girdles the cone on the northern side, and rises to 3,714 ft (1,132 m).

-Between Mount Somma and the cone lies what’s named the Valle del Gigante.
+Between Mount Somma and the cone lies a structure that’s now named the Valle del Gigante.
 At the summit of the cone is a large crater measuring roughly 1,000 feet (305 m) deep.
 That structure is also about 2,000 ft (610 m) across.
 That formed during an eruption that occurred in 1944.

 Source: https://bit.ly/44zL6py Public Domain Image